Abu Dhabi: Demographics

-Abu Dhabi also ranks as the 67th most expensive city in the world and the second-most in the region behind Dubai.
+Abu Dhabi ranks as the 67th most expensive city in the world and the second-most in the region behind Dubai.

 As of 2014, 477,000 of 2,650,000 people living in the emirate were UAE nationals.
 Approximately 80% of the population were expatriates.
 The median age in the emirate was about 30.1 years.
 The crude birth rate, as of 2005, was 13.6%, while the crude death rate was about 2%.

 Article 7 of the UAE's Provisional Constitution declares Islam the official state religion of the UAE.

-The majority of the inhabitants of Abu Dhabi are migrant workers from Nepal, India, Pakistan, Eritrea, Ethiopia, Somalia, Bangladesh, Sri Lanka, the Philippines, China, the United Kingdom, France, Italy, Serbia and various countries from across the Arab world.
+The majority of the inhabitants of Abu Dhabi are migrant workers from Nepal, India, Pakistan, Eritrea, Ethiopia, Somalia, Bangladesh, Sri Lanka, the Philippines, China, Taiwan, Vietnam, the United Kingdom, France, Italy, and various countries from across the Arab world.
 Some of these expatriates have been in the country for decades with only a few of them awarded citizenship.
 Consequently, English, Hindi-Urdu (Hindustani), Malayalam, Tamil, Telugu, Gujarati, Marathi, Tulu, Somali, Tigrinya, Amharic and Bengali are widely spoken.

 The native-born population are Arabic-speaking Arabs who are part of a clan-based society.
 The Al Nahyan family, part of the al-Falah branch of the Bani Yas clan, rules the emirate and has a central place in society.
 There are also Arabs who are from other parts of the Arab World.

 Transportation

-One of the busiest streets in Abu Dhabi is the Sheikh Zayed Bin Sultan Street, also known as Salam Street, which goes near Al Qurm Corniche.
-Corniche is also the other main street in Abu Dhabi, it overlooks the Persian Gulf.
+Rapidly developing transportation in Abu Dhabi city is anchored by vast systems of highways connecting various islands and suburbs together alongside expanding public and private transport options.

+Road

+The main Abu Dhabi island is connected by three vast highways with their own bridges, the oldest of which is Al Maqta Bridge, built in 1968 as the first connection to the previously small fishing village on the island, now part of the E22 highway.
+The second Mussafah Bridge was opened in 1977, now part of the E20 highway that transforms into Khaleej Al Arabi Street, and the third bridge was the Sheikh Zayed Bridge opened in 2010, now part of the E10 highway and Sheikh Zayed Road, all of which connect the entire island to the Corniche Road, the 8 km promenade and beach at the tip of the island that overlooks the Persian Gulf.
+As the city expands, new bridges and roads have been constructed, or are currently under construction to link the main island with Al Maryah Island, Al Reem Island, Saadiyat Island, and other previously undeveloped islands.
+For example, in 2023, Sheikh Khaled bin Mohamed Al Nahyan inaugurated the Umm Yifeenah Bridge, an 11 km highway connection between Al Reem Island and Sheikh Zayed bin Sultan Street.
+This change, and many other, are a part of Abu Dhabi's 2030 Urban Structure Framework Plan.